MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 * You can cancel the backfill process with the [`.cancel operation`](#cancel-materialized-view-creation) command.

 > [!IMPORTANT]
-> Using the backfill option may take a long time to complete for large source tables.
-If this process transiently fails while running, it will not be automatically retried, and a re-execution of the create command is required.
-See [backfill a materialized view](#backfill-a-materialized-view) for more details.
+> On large source tables, the backfill option may take a long time to complete.
+If this process transiently fails while running, it will not be automatically retried.
+You must then re-execute the create command is required.
+For more information, see [backfill a materialized view](#backfill-a-materialized-view).

 The create operation requires [Database Admin](../access-control/role-based-authorization.md) permissions.
 The creator of the materialized view becomes the Admin of it.